freddyb/homepage/content/madweb-2025-keynote.md

 Author: Frederik
 Slug: madweb-keynote-2025

-NB: This is the blog version of my talk from [Measurements, Attacks, and Defenses for the Web (MADWeb)](https://madweb.work/) 2025, earlier this year.
-It was not recorded.
+*NB: This is the blog version of my keynote from [Measurements, Attacks, and Defenses for the Web (MADWeb)](https://madweb.work/) 2025, earlier this year.
+It was not recorded.*

-In my talk, I examined web security through the browser's perspective.
+In my keynote, I examined web security through the browser's perspective.
 Various browser features have helped fix transport security issues and increase HTTPS adoption:

 HTTPS adoption was brought to over 90% in ten years.
 This happened with encouragements in the form of providing more exciting APIs only to Secure Context or deprecating features (like with Mixed Content Blocking).